LeonardMH/claude-code-agents/README.md

 - Provides historical context for decisions
 - **Hands off to**: Any agent needing historical context

+### **test-specialist**
+**When to use**: Creates and executes comprehensive test suites
+- Generates unit, integration, and edge case tests
+- Runs test suites and analyzes results
+- Identifies failing tests and coverage gaps
+- Manages test environments and frameworks
+- **Reads from**: code-implementer
+- **Hands off to**: runtime-debugger (for test failures)

 ## Agent Communication

 All agents communicate through the `.agent-handoffs/` shared workspace using structured markdown files.
 This enables: